 What if my student has aggressive or violent behaviors and I am concerned for the teacher's safety as well as the other students in class?

-- Disclose your concerns.
+- Please, disclose your concerns.

 - We can start private lessons with the goal of moving your student into a group class.

-Why do you work with these students?
+Why work with these students?

-- First, I believe dance is an important cultural activity, dance allows an expression of emotion that cannot be duplicated in any other art form.
+- First, dance is an important cultural activity, dance allows an expression of emotion that cannot be duplicated in any other art form.
 As in all arts, dance is inclusive - or should be inclusive.

 How can I sign up for a class?